Meaningful human control: actionable properties for AI system development: Four properties of human-AI systems under meaningful human control

-To trace any consequence of the human-AI system’s operation to a proper moral understanding of relevant humans, there should be explicit and inspectable link(s) between actions of the system and corresponding human morally-loaded decisions and actions.
-We acknowledge that such inspectable link(s) might be a more demanding form of tracing than what was originally proposed in \cite{santonidesio_meaningful_2018}, nevertheless we deem it necessary to enable the tracing condition to be inspectable.
 Even if all relevant humans made their decisions responsibly and with full awareness of their possible moral implications, the lack of a readily identifiable link from a given action of the AI agent to the underlying human decisions would still result in loss of tracing.
 The links between actions of the systems and corresponding human morally-loaded decisions and actions need to be explicitly identifiable in two ways (Figure \ref{fig:prop4}): \begin{enumerate}[label=(\arabic*)] \item \textit{Forward link}: whenever a human within the human-AI system makes a decision with moral implications (e.g., on the design, deployment, or use of the system), that human should be aware of their moral responsibility associated with that decision, even if the actions that bring this decision to life are executed by the AI agent. \item \textit{Backward link}: for any consequence of the actions of the human-AI system, the human decisions and actions leading to that outcome should be readily identifiable. \end{enumerate}